STATE AND DISTRICT TESTING INFORMATION

 Click here for the links to specific board policies on “opting out” of state assessments as well as frequently asked questions about the assessments.

-Opt-Out Form-16-17 -Please print, fill out, and take to your child's school
+Opt Out Forms-16-17_ENG-SPAN -Please print, fill out, and take to your child's school

 Spring State Assessment Letters and FAQ to Parents